zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-procedures.md

 1. To ensure that the business goals of the new extension or service are aligned with Azure's business strategy, please reach out to the Integrated Marketing Team or the L&R - Operations - GD&F team at [mailto:ibiza-bmr@microsoft.com?subject=Azure%20Business%20model%20review](mailto:ibiza-bmr@microsoft.com?subject=Azure%20Business%20model%20review).
 Brian Hillger’s team and Stacey Ellingson’s team will guide you through the business model review process.
 The extension or service is not ready to be onboarded to Azure until its business model has received approval from those teams.
 Do not proceed with the next step until the business model has received approval.

 1. Schedule a UX feasibility review with the Ibiza team UX contact by emailing [mailto:ibiza-onboarding@microsoft.com?subject=Extension%20Feasibility%20Review](mailto:ibiza-onboarding@microsoft.com?subject=Extension%20Feasibility%20Review).
-Many extensions have been made more successful by setting up early design reviews with the Azure portal team.
-Taking the time to review the design gives extension owners an opportunity to understand how they can leverage Azure portal design patterns, and ensure that the desired outcome is feasible.
+Many extensions have been made more successful by setting up early design reviews with the Azure Portal team.
+Taking the time to review the design gives extension owners an opportunity to understand how they can leverage Azure Portal design patterns, and ensure that the desired outcome is feasible.

 1. If the extension requires additional built-in support for standard Graph or ARM APIs, submit a partner request at the site located at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice).
 For information about other components that the new service needs, see [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).